slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"The axe forgets; the tree remembers."
 -- vox populi*

-If you don’t reconcile you’re postponing war.
+If you don’t reconcile, you’re postponing war.

 > *"Before you embark on a journey of revenge, dig two graves."
 -- Confucius [-551]*